The Difference Between Biodegradable and Compostable Is Huge

 What About Biodegradable Plastics?

 Biodegradable plastics are not much better.
 I’ve written in detail about if biodegradable plastics are good for the environment.
 In short, most biodegradable plastics are classed as code 7.
-This places them in the ‘Other’ category of plastics.
-Code 7 plastics are generally not accepted for recycling by local councils.
-The reason being behind this is that biodegradable plastics are harder to recycle due to the addition of chemical additives in them.
+These types of plastics are generally not accepted for recycling by local councils, as they are harder to recycle due to the addition of chemical additives in them.

 What Does Compostable Mean?